hanothemano/kaluza-cucumber-bdd-tests/README.md

 Q3.
 Add a GitHub Actions workflow? true

 Q4.
-Install Playwright browsers (can be done manually via 'npx playwright install') /Users/thansen/bayshanntech-repositories/kaluza-cucumber-bdd-tests/playwright.config.js already exists.
+Install Playwright browsers (this can be done manually via npx playwright install) /Users/thansen/bayshanntech-repositories/kaluza-cucumber-bdd-tests/playwright.config.js already exists.
 Override it? (y/N) › false

+##### 2nd Command To Run (Installing Cucumber)
-2nd command to run (installing cucumber) npm i @cucumber/cucumber node modules
+`npm i @cucumber/cucumber node modules`

-3rd command to run (node fetch) npm install node-fetch
+##### 3rd Command To Run (node fetch)
+`npm install node-fetch`

-4th Tip For Cucumber
+##### Additional Tip For Cucumber Configs In Vscode
-make sure you have also configured your vscode Cucumber Glue -> helps with debugging + linking the given when then statement in the feature files
+Another thing you should usually do is configure vscode or your IDE with a cucumber glue reference.
+As it helps with debugging the test steps and links the given when then statement for the feature files.

-settings.json -> add here soon
+Code -> Settings -> Settings -> Cucumber Features -> Edit Settings.JSON

+See Sample File: sample-cucumber-settings-json

-5. Executing The Cucumber Tests Locally
+##### 4th Command - Executing The Cucumber Tests Locally

-in the main project root directory run the following command
+In the main project root directory

+run the following command
-npx cucumber-js features
+`npx cucumber-js features`

-6. If you can't get these tests to run properly (I have done a quicktime screen recording with them working!)
+##### Note.
+If you cannot get these tests to run properly I have done a quicktime screen recording showing them working

-see <folder name>
+> recording-fallback-example-test-working.mp4

+##### There Are Some Additional Testing Notes In This File
+Additional-Comments.md